Which? energy survey results

 Who's top of the Which? energy survey?

-Octopus Energy, Pure Planet and So Energy are this year’s Which?
+Taking into account other factors we look at, including an assessment of their policies and procedures, Octopus Energy, Pure Planet and So Energy are this year’s Which?
 Recommended Providers (WRP) for energy.

 Which?
 Recommended Providers compared